DigitalPainting/DigitalPainting/README.md

 ## Features of the Digital Painting

+    * Automated Drone Navigation - see `Scripts/Agent/DroneController`
+    * Mark Interesting Things in the scene to be explored by the drone - see `Scripts/Environment/Thing`

 ## Developing Digital Painting

 All the assets for the Digital Painting project are in the `Digital Painting` folder.
+Be sure to import the above listed required assets and packages.
 There is a `Scenes/Dev Scene` which is intended to be used to build and test new features.